Automattic/vip-quickstart/README.md

 1. Clone the [VIP Quickstart Github repo](https://github.com/Automattic/vip-quickstart)
 2. Run the `vip-init.bat` file in `wbin`
+3. Set 10.86.73.80 in your hosts file or configure [Zeroconf](#zeroconf)
-3. Go to http://vip.dev in your browser
+4. Go to http://vip.dev in your browser

 If you receive a File cannot be loaded because the execution of scripts is disabled on this system error.
 Make sure you're using a PowerShell interface.
 Use tools -> options to manage your default shell.
 (Right click on the repository and choose "Open a shell here")